xKDR/CRRao.jl/README.md

 In another independent machine when we compared the same statistical model on the same `mtcars` data over `Julia`, `R` and `Python`; for 100,000 iterations, we have the following results:

 --------------------------------------------------
-Language.  |.
-Package/Function |    Time Taken
+Language   |   Package/Function |    Time Taken
 -----------| -------------------|------------------
 `R`        |   `stats`/`lm`     |   21.02 seconds
 `Python`   |  `statsmodes`/`ols`|  210.66 seconds